 I contribute to the social work profession by dedicating some of my time to national committee work.
-I am currently serving the last year of my term as Chair of the Cultural Competence Track with the Council on Social Work Education (CSWE).
+I just finished serving the last year of my term as Chair of the Cultural Competence Track with the Council on Social Work Education (CSWE).
 Previously, I served a three-year term as a Councilor on the Council on Disabilities and Persons with Disabilities (2014-2017), also with CSWE.
 In 2016, I was invited by the chairs of the National Association of Social Workers' (NASW) Health Specialty Practice Section to write for their newsletter on the topic of cultural competence; a piece entitled "Rethinking culturally competent social work practice in health care settings."

 From 2015 to 2017, I was on the Advisory Board for Alexander Street, a ProQuest Company, as they worked to build a online collection of social work resources.
 You can check out that collection here.

 Journal of Health Care for the Poor and Underserved

 Journal of Spirituality and Mental Health

 Mental Health Services Research

 Reflections: Narratives of Professional Helping

 Many of the presentations and talks I give are related to social justice and/or mental health, illness, and wellness, especially among Black Americans.
 If you are interested in speaking with me or would like me to lead a discussion with your group, organization, or community on these topics, feel free to contact me.

 There are no community presentations scheduled at this time.

 Let’s Talk Mental Health Panel: Mental Health Professionals.
 Alpha Kappa Alpha Sorority, Incorporated.
 Savannah State University (SSU), Savannah, Ga.
 (September, 2021)